SimVascular/simvascular.github.io/documentation/svfsiplus/overview/modeling_capabilities/readme.md

 Some equations can be coupled and solved simultaneously to simulate the interaction between multiple regions representing different physical system.

-svFSIplus supports the solution of the folowing equations
+svFSIplus supports the solution of the following equations

 <li> Solid mechanics equations